Emerging technologies in SEO and their uses [2024 ranked]

 Zero-click searches are nothing new – however, in recent years, they have been on the rise.

 Why is this?
-Well, as most search engines’ chief aim is to be as useful and serviceable to its users as possible, delivering answers to them in as few clicks as possible could, technically, be seen as a sign that it’s doing just that.
+Well, as most search engines’ chief aim is to be as useful and serviceable to their users as possible, delivering answers to them in as few clicks as possible could, technically, be seen as a sign that it’s doing just that.
 This, of course, puts zero-click search as the most efficient search.

 Think about the rise of zero-click SERP features over the years…